 My guess is that throughout my life, as long as I was sleeping regularly, I was knitting it all up every night and the tangled opposites didn’t get out of hand.
 But, when IRS put me out of business I lost what I had used to be good, to do good work, to be a top producer, to earn praise.
 I suspect that if I had not had such a deep dichotomy at the center of my psyche that I would not have been so driven to be the top producer, to establish my good reputation.

-I remember the elevator at Heal’s, a fine department store in London, because it had it’s counterweight showing.
+I remember the elevator at Heal’s, a fine department store in London.
+The elevator had it’s counterweight showing.
 I remember how massive the thick slab of metal was, and how it made things clear for me.
 Every time I looked at it I had a sort of, “Oh, so that’s it!” sort of moment.

 The reason I’m going on about this, about the stress, the up and down mechanism of my thinking and the loss of stability, is that even though it was serious when it was happening and I was aware of it, I did not appreciate the scope.

-I remember being so afraid that when he looked at the documents they’d be different than how I saw them.
+I remember being afraid that when he looked at the documents they’d be different from how I saw them.
 But they weren’t.
 When he called again he said, yes, he would use my experience in the piece he was working on.
 That was such a relief.
 He hadn’t placed blame on me by telling me that I should have paid IRS.
 He had looked at the documents and seen pretty much what I saw, rather than what IRS saw, and others imagined.
 I began to sleep again.
 So, although he didn’t solve my IRS problem, he did help me “knit the raveled sleave” by listening to me.

 Why didn’t I get better?